-The basket includes psychiatric hospitalization services in psychiatric hospitals and in departments of psychiatry in general hospitals, as well as the following clinic-based services:
+The health basket (Heb: sal briut) includes psychiatric hospitalization services in psychiatric hospitals and in departments of psychiatry in general hospitals, as well as the following clinic-based services:

 - Psychiatric diagnosis, assessment, counseling and treatment services; intervention in crises; personal, family, group, follow-up, support and maintenance treatment; and house calls if needed.

 - Provision of a psychiatric opinion or medical certificate regarding a member, following an examination in the clinic, by order of the District Psychiatrist or by court order in criminal proceedings, under the provisions of the Treatment of the Mentally Ill Law.

 - Service for a member who receives in-clinic service in order to assist in submitting applications to a Regional Rehabilitation Committee under the provisions of the Rehabilitation of Persons with Mental Health Disability Law, including the preparation of Opinions for the Committee.